-- (1) West Branch of the Penobscot River, main stem. - (f) From the outlet of Ferguson and Quakish Lakes to its confluence with the Millinocket Stream Class C. - (g) From the confluence with Millinocket Stream to its confluence with the East Branch of the Penobscot River, including all impoundments Class B.
+(1) West Branch of the Penobscot River, main stem.

+(f) From the outlet of Ferguson and Quakish Lakes to its confluence with the East Branch of the Penobscot River, including all impoundments Millinocket Stream - Class C.

+(g) From the confluence with Millinocket Stream to its confluence with the East Branch of the Penobscot River, including all impoundments - Class B.

 Millinocket Stream from its confluence with the West Branch Canal to its confluence with the West Branch of the Penobscot River, Millinocket.

 Propose Class C to Class B (2.4 miles).